Which Federal Agencies Investigate PPP Loan Fraud?

 Along with failing to report taxable income, fraudulently claiming losses, and fraudulently claiming business deductions for personal expenses, one issue in particular that has the potential to lead to trouble for many PPP loan recipients is the IRS’s determination that expenses paid with forgiven PPP loans are not eligible for ordinary business deductions.
 As recently reported by the SBA’s Office of Advocacy:

-Regardless of the specific allegations involved, federal tax evasion and tax fraud are serious offenses that have the potential to lead to interest, fines, and long-term imprisonment.
+No matter the specific allegations involved, federal tax evasion and tax fraud are serious offenses that have the potential to lead to interest, fines, and long-term imprisonment.

 How Do I Know if My Company is Under Investigation for PPP Loan Fraud?

-There are several ways that companies can find out if they are under investigation by the SBA-OIG, FBI, DOJ, or IRS for PPP loan fraud.
-For investigations that are civil in nature, these agencies will often provide notice in the form of a target letter or civil investigative demand (CID).
-If your company receives one of these forms of notification, it is imperative that you engage federal defense counsel promptly.
+There are many ways that companies can find out if they are under investigation by the SBA-OIG, FBI, DOJ, or IRS for PPP loan fraud.
+For investigations that are civil in nature, these agencies will often give notice in the form of a target letter or civil investigative demand (CID).
+If your company receives one of these forms of notification, it is critical that you engage federal defense counsel promptly.
 Even though you are not currently facing a criminal investigation, (i) the civil penalties for federal fraud can be substantial; and, (ii) if not handled appropriately, a civil investigation can turn criminal in nature.

 Can an SBA PPP Audit Lead to a Federal Fraud Investigation?